hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

   Tags and attributes are copied along with the AMI.
 AMI copying takes time depending on the size of the AMI, but will generally take many minutes.

+- `region_kms_key_ids` (map of strings) - a map of regions to copy the ami to, along with the custom kms key id to use for encryption for that region.
+  Keys must match the regions provided in `ami_regions`

 - `ami_users` (array of strings) - A list of account IDs that have access to launch the resulting AMI(s).
 By default no additional users other than the user creating the AMI has permissions to launch it.